Workshop 1: Claiming the Space to Discuss Value: First Year Writing Placement and Assessment Plans

 Workshop 5: “We’re No Longer Wasting Our Class Time!”: A Hands-On Workshop for Better Online Peer Learning

-Facilitators: John Holland, Melissa Meeks, Joan Wong-Kure, and Martha Rusk
+Facilitators: John Holland, Melissa Meeks, Joan Wong-Kure, Martha Rusk, and Evan Kaiser

 This workshop distills the strategies faculty have used to make peer learning a primary